awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Improved handling of batch reads during vacuum, table scans, and index scans\.
 This results in greater throughput and lower CPU consumption\.

-1. Fixed a bug whereby a read node might crash during the replay of a PostgreSQL `SLRU`\-truncate operation\.
+1. Fixed a bug in which a read node might crash during the replay of a PostgreSQL `SLRU`\-truncate operation\.

 1. Fixed a bug where in rare cases, database writes might stall following an error returned by one of the six copies of an Aurora log record\.